-When V{CC} is less than V{LKO} , the device does not accept any write cycles.
+When V{CC} is less than V{LKO} (see DC Characteristics for voltage levels), the device does not accept any write cycles.
 This protects data during V{CC} power-up and power-down.
-The command register and all internal program/erase circuits are disabled, and the device resets.
-Subsequent writes are ignored until V{CC} is greater than V{LKO} .
-The system must provide the proper signals to the control pins to prevent unintentional writes when V{CC} is greater than V{LKO} .
+The command register and all internal program/erase circuits are disabled.
+Under this condition the device resets to the read mode.
+Subsequent writes are ignored until the V{CC} level is greater